sschuez/rails-template/README.md

 * simple_form (preconfigured with Bootstrap)

 # Layouts
 I added a navbar, a footer and some alerts.
-Fontawesome is shipped, too.
-You can easily add dark-mode.
+Fontawesome is configured, too (For icons).
 The whole css is done via cssbundling:sass.
 I have created an easy structure to organise the sass-stylesheets under your assets:
 * components
 * pages
 * config (for your fonts and global variables)

+# Dark Mode
+I implemented a basic dark mode functionality, with a shared/dark_mode button preconfigured in the navbar.
+If this is fully implemented, it need to be further configured and tested.

 # Javascript
 The Javascript is handled via importmaps, the default route of Rails 7.